THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 Here are some of the benefits of pre-planning funeral arrangements:

-• You make rational decisions.
-Someone else, perhaps overcome with grief, might find it difficult to make rational, logical decisions on your behalf.
+- You make rational decisions.
+Perhaps overcome with grief, someone else might find it difficult to make rational, logical decisions on your behalf.

-• You eliminate the overwhelming decision-making process that can be left to your next of kin.
-Enabling them to focus on coping with their grief without being overwhelmed with decisions.
+- You eliminate the overwhelming decision-making process that can be left to your next of kin, enabling them to focus on coping with their grief without being overwhelmed by decisions.

 Purchasing a Travel Protection Plan as part of a Funeral Plan

-If you do travel between the Provinces or outside of Canada, purchasing a Travel Assurance repatriation product can do much to ensure you are covered should a death occur if you are away from your home.
+If you travel between the Provinces or outside of Canada, purchasing a Travel Assurance repatriation product can ensure you are covered should a death occur if you are away from your home.

 A funeral or cremation plan may not always include expenses to repatriate remains if a person dies whilst travelling.
 It can cost thousands of dollars to bring a body back to Canada.
 And it can be a stressful and complicated process.
 A Travel Protection Plan can be purchased with a one-time payment of $450 for an individual for lifetime protection.